Pegmode/lsdPack2GBS/README.md

 1. The issue can be replicated in the unmodified player
 2. The timing works fine in my modified stand alone ROM.

-Progress is stalled untill this can be rectified.
+~~Progress is stalled untill this can be rectified.~~

+Official support added to LSDpack after minor player re-write and MBC1 limitation

 ## credits
 uses [lsdpack](https://github.com/jkotlinski/lsdpack) player